Sertraline: Pharmacodynamics

 Sertraline is a selective serotonin reuptake inhibitor (SSRI).
 By binding to the serotonin transporter (SERT) it inhibits neuronal reuptake of serotonin and potentiates serotonergic activity in the central nervous system.
 Over time, this leads to a downregulation of pre-synaptic 5-HT_{1A} receptors, which is associated with an improvement in passive stress tolerance, and delayed downstream increase in expression of brain-derived neurotrophic factor (BDNF), which may contribute to a reduction in negative affective biases.
 It does not significantly affect histamine, acetylcholine, GABA or benzodiazepine receptors.

 Sertraline also shows relatively high activity as an inhibitor of the dopamine transporter (DAT) occupying ~20% of DAT receptors at doses 200mg and above, and antagonist of the sigma σ_{1} receptor (but not the σ_{2} receptor).
 However, sertraline affinity for its main target (SERT) is much greater than its affinity for σ_{1} receptor and DAT.
 Although there could be a role for the σ_{1} receptor in the pharmacology of sertraline, the significance of this receptor in its actions is unclear.
 Similarly, the clinical relevance of sertraline's blockade of the dopamine transporter is uncertain.

+Sertraline is a REDD1-dependent mTOR inhibitor.
+It blocks AKT/mTOR pathway and has autophagy-inducing activity.